-- (1) Operating lease payments do not include leases entered in to but not commenced during fiscal year 2022.
-We committed to approximately twenty leases to commence in fiscal year 2023 with average terms of 10 years and future minimum lease payments of approximately \$76.7 million. - (2) Finance lease payments do not include leases entered in to but not commenced during fiscal year 2022.
-We committed to two leases to commence in fiscal year 2023 with terms of 5 years and future minimum lease payments of approximately \$11.6 million.
+(1) Operating lease payments do not include leases entered in to but not commenced during fiscal 2023.
+We committed to approximately five leases to commence in fiscal year 2024 with average terms of 10 years and future minimum lease payments of approximately \$20.8 million.